g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

 Static      1000000 1048575
 SRGB        10001   15000    ISIS
 ```
-Now, our label block is defined, we need to do this in all routers of our network, except the RR, sure.
+Now that our label block is defined, we need to do this on all routers in our network, except for the RR, of course.

-Let's verify the ISIS database, now our IGP distribute the label information!
+Let's verify the IS-IS database; now our IGP distributes the label information!
 ```
 root@R1> show isis database detail | match Index
   IPV4 Index: 101